Oxfam is committed to providing life-saving aid and support to people in Gaza.

 Advocating for peace in Gaza

-This requires upholding commitments to end the blockade on Gaza and the occupation of the Palestinian Territory; facilitating unrestricted humanitarian access to avert famine, and committing to the rebuilding of Gaza immediately in an inclusive, equitable and sustainable manner centered on the needs and voices of Palestinians.
+This requires upholding commitments to end the blockade on Gaza and the occupation of the Palestinian Territory; facilitating unrestricted humanitarian access to avert the risk of famine and committing to the rebuilding of Gaza immediately in an inclusive, equitable and sustainable manner centered on the needs and voices of Palestinians.

 Oxfam unequivocally condemns all violations of international law committed by Israel, Hamas and Palestinian armed groups.
-As part of this temporary ceasefire deal, we reiterate our call for justice and accountability for all those affected.
+We call for justice and accountability for all those affected.

 What challenges are the people of Gaza facing?